“My first experience of buying diamonds on the Internet was a bit like buying a cheap flight,” says Robert Ogden.

 Many of the finest jewellery shops in the world are situated in and around the Burlington Arcade so we always had to be competitive.
 In the case of loose diamond sales I pledge that I will do my best to find quality diamonds over one carat at a price competitive to diamonds available on the Internet.

 If you are interested in purchasing a specific diamond, please contact us for an appointment.
-Specializing in antique jewellery we can also show you old brilliant cut diamonds dating back to the Victorian era.
+Specialising in antique jewellery we can also show you old brilliant cut diamonds dating back to the Victorian era.